lkerr/groundfish-MSE/documentation/econ_module.md

 * **test_predict_eproduction.R :** was used to verify that the predict_eproduction.R function works properly.
 It runs as a standalone and might be fun to explore.
 * **test_predict_etargeting.R :** was used to verify that the predict_etargeting.R function works properly.
 It runs as a standalone and might be fun to explore.

+* **working_econ_module.R :**  is a *working* economic module.
+The last part is kinda janky, but should just about close the bio$\rightarrow$ econ $\rightarrow$ bio loop.
+Currently does not do the catch multipliers.

-* **test_econ_module.R :**  is the economic module.
+* **test_econ_module.R :**  is a test economic module.
 The last part is incredibly janky, but should just about close the bio$\rightarrow$ econ $\rightarrow$ bio loop.
 I'm just waiting to have runSim.R reordered before I can use it to write out F_full to stock[[i]] for the modeled stocks.
 Pieces of this will be put into fragments that are called by "runSetup.R" (perhaps with an if cut-out for EconomicModel) because they only need to be run once.
 Other parts should be converted into a function or many functions.

-There are two "processes" files:
+There are  "processes" files:
 * **genBaselineACLs.R:** This is used to construct "baseline" ACLs for the non-modeled stocks.
 That includes Groundfish *and* non-groundfish stocks like lobster or skate that either caught with groundfish or altenatives to taking a groundfish trip.

 * **genEcon_Containers.R:** Gets called in the runSetup.R file.
 It sets up a few placeholders for Fleet level economic outputs.